-With regard to the marketing of non-EU AIFs managed by non-EU AIFMs, Germany allows for marketing under the regime of article 42 AIFMD to professional investors.
+With regard to the marketing of non-EU AIFs managed by non-EU AIFMs, Germany allows for marketing under the regime of article 42 of the AIFMD to professional investors.
 The same regime applies to the marketing of EU AIFs managed by non-EU AIFMs to professional investors.
-Germany also applies the article 42 AIFMD regime to non-EU subthreshold managers.
+Germany also applies the article 42 regime to non-EU sub-threshold managers.

 Germany has implemented the article 42 regime in a rather cumbersome way.
 Compared with some other EU member states, the process is a bit lengthy and costly.
-BaFin has at least two months (in some cases even longer) for review once the filed documents are complete and BaFin currently charges a fee of $\epsilon 6,582$.
-The set of documents to be submitted to BaFin is rather extensive and includes the private placement memorandum (PPM), the fund LPA and certain constitutional documents.
+BaFin has at least two months (in some cases even longer) for review once the filed documents are complete and BaFin currently (as of 2018) charges a fee of €1,545 (which is a welcome reduction compared to the previous fee of €6,582).
+The set of documents to be submitted to BaFin is quite extensive and includes the private placement memorandum (PPM), the fund LPA and certain constitutional documents.

-There also some additional requirements (gold-plating) not readily discernible from the reading of article 42 AIFMD.
+There also some additional requirements (gold-plating) not readily discernible from the reading of article 42.
 For instance, Germany also applies the article 42 regime to non-EU sub-threshold managers.

-To ensure that the article 42 requirement of cooperation agreements between the relevant competent authorities is effective, BaFin requires as part of the marketing authorisation procedure an express declaration from the non-EU AIFM that:
+To ensure that the article 42 requirement of cooperation agreements between the relevant competent authorities is effective, BaFin requires, as part of the marketing authorisation procedure, an express declaration from the non-EU AIFM that: